Life in Siberia

 Believe it or not, Siberia and Australia share many common things.

-The land size, huge (although Siberia is almost twice as big!).
+The land size is huge (although Siberia is almost twice as big!).

 True, Siberia is not a country, however, it occupies roughly 75% of Russia.
 From the Ural mountains to Kamchatka, facing Alaska and Japan.

 It extends from as north as the Pole line to Mongolia and China in the south (you can see a map here)